 What are the core muscles?

-The core muscles consist of the transversus abdominis muscle, multifidis, diaphragm and pelvic floor muscles.
-These should all be contracted simultaneusly in order to gain maximum stability in the abdominal and lower back region.
-The core muscles are the powerhouse of the body and allow smooth contraction and movement of the arms, legs and back.
+The core muscles consist of the transversus abdominis muscle, multifidus, diaphragm, and pelvic floor muscles.
+These should all be contracted simultaneously in order to gain maximum stability in the abdominal and lower back region.
+The core muscles are the powerhouse of the body and allow smooth contraction and movement of the arms, legs,

 To learn more on the theory behind core stability exercises see introduction to core strengthening.
 This is a vitally important step to get right from the beginning and may need some work at first as it is not a contraction that many people do consciously.